Latest Campus Comeback News Updates

 SF State has adequate supplies of well-fitting face coverings such as N95, KN95 and surgical masks for students and employees who are coming to campus.
 Buildings are well-stocked with masks and building coordinators can provide masks upon request.
 KN95 masks are also available at the Cesar Chavez Student Center Information Desk.

-- California State University announced the intent to require faculty, staff & students to receive a vaccine booster shot to be fully immunized against SARS-CoV-2, the virus that causes COVID-19 by Feb.
-28, 2022, or six months after an individual received the final dose of the original vaccination, whichever is later.
+- California State University announced the intent to require faculty, staff & students to receive a vaccine booster shot to be fully immunized against SARS-CoV-2, the virus that causes COVID-19.

-- For more up-to-date information, please read the latest Campus Comeback communications.
+- For more up-to-date information, please read the latest Campus Comeback communications or visit the What's New page.

 - To accommodate increased on-campus instruction and activities for students, the process of confirming compliance with SF State’s implementation of the CSU COVID-19 vaccination/booster policy must be completed in advance of registration for spring 2022.